opf/openproject/docs/installation-and-operations/configuration/incoming-emails/README.md

 # Configuring inbound emails

-OpenProject is able to receive emails and create and update work packages and reply in forums depending on the content of the email.
+OpenProject is able to receive incoming emails and create and update work packages and reply in forums depending on the content of the email.

 ## Setup